 We generated sufficient cash from operations to fund our business, capital expenditures, pension plan contribution obligations and costs of compliance, and we continue to reduce debt levels.
 We expect to improve working capital utilization by reducing DSO and increasing inventory turns.
 However, the amount of cash generated from working capital could be dependent on the level of revenues and other factors.
 Capital expenditures in 2005 are primarily focused on new product development, new production and service facilities, information technology infrastructure and cost reduction opportunities and should approximate \$45 million to \$50 million.
-While current pension regulations allow us significant latitude in the amount of contributions, we contributed approximately \$43 million to our qualified U.S. pension plan in 2005 of \$1.5 million and approximately \$20 million, respectively.
+While current pension regulations allow us significant latitude in the amount of contributions, we contributed approximately \$43 million to our qualified U.S. pension plan in 2005.
+We made scheduled repayments and optional prepayments under the New Credit Facilities in 2005 of \$1.5 million and approximately \$20 million, respectively.
 We expect to comply with our leverage and interest coverage financial covenants under our New Credit Facilities in 2005.
 See the "Liquidity and Capital Resources" section of this Management's Discussion and Analysis for further discussion of our debt covenants.